Sergei Bobrovsky

-Sergei Andreyevich Bobrovsky (Серге́й Андреевич Бобровский; born 20 September 1988) is a Russian professional ice hockey player who is a goaltender for the Florida Panthers of the National Hockey League (NHL).
-He has also played in the NHL for the Philadelphia Flyers and Columbus Blue Jackets, with whom he became recognized as one of the NHL's top goaltenders.
+Sergei Andreyevich Bobrovsky (Серге́й Андреевич Бобровский; born 20 September 1988) is a Russian professional ice hockey player who is a goaltender for the Toronto Maple Leafs of the National Hockey League (NHL).
+He has also played in the NHL for the Philadelphia Flyers, Columbus Blue Jackets, and Florida Panthers.
 Bobrovsky is a two-time Vezina Trophy winner, winning in the 2012–13 and 2016–17 seasons while a member of the Blue Jackets.
+After signing with Florida in 2019, Bobrovsky backstopped the Panthers to back-to-back Stanley Cup championships in 2024 and 2025.

 In February 2023, Bobrovsky achieved the most wins for a Russian goaltender in NHL history, surpassing Evgeni Nabokov.
-Bobrovsky backstopped the Panthers to back-to-back Stanley Cup championships in 2024 and 2025.
+As of 2026, Bobrovsky has the seventh most wins of any goaltender in league history.

 Playing career

 Philadelphia Flyers (2010–2012)

 Bobrovsky with the Philadelphia Flyers in October 2010.
 The Flyers signed Bobrovsky to a three-year, entry-level contract earlier that year.

 Bobrovsky was not drafted into the NHL, and did not speak much English when he first got to the league.
-Philadelphia Flyers general manager Paul Holmgren has said that the Flyers considered drafting him during the 2006 NHL Entry Draft, but ultimately decided not to given the difficulty of signing Russian players at the time.
+Philadelphia Flyers general manager Paul Holmgren has said that the Flyers considered drafting him during the 2006 NHL entry draft, but ultimately decided not to given the difficulty of signing Russian players at the time.
 After playing his first four professional seasons with Metallurg Novokuznetsk in Russia, Bobrovsky signed a three-year, entry-level contract with the Flyers on 6 May 2010.
 He was initially slated to begin his North American career with the American Hockey League (AHL)'s Adirondack Phantoms, but after impressing coaches during training camp, Bobrovsky replaced the injured starter Michael Leighton on the roster.
 After Leighton recovered, Bobrovsky continued to share goaltending duties with Brian Boucher.

 Flyers head coach Peter Laviolette named Bobrovsky the starting goaltender for the opening game of the 2010–11 season against the Pittsburgh Penguins on 7 October 2010.
 In his NHL debut, Bobrovsky picked up a 3–2 win and was named the game's first star in the first regular season game at Pittsburgh's Consol Energy Center.
 At 22 years and 17 days, he became the youngest goaltender to win a season-opening game for the Flyers, eclipsing Ron Hextall, who started at 22 years and 159 days on 9 October 1986.
 Bobrovsky was also the first Flyers rookie goaltender to win his NHL debut since Antero Niittymäki did so in 2004.
 Bobrovsky enjoyed a successful rookie season, posting a 28–13–8 record along with a .915 save percentage.
 After a disappointing showing during the playoffs, however, in which he was often benched in favour of backup Brian Boucher, the Flyers signed Ilya Bryzgalov to a nine-year contract to be their new starting goaltender.